 Since your molds or containers may be a slightly different size than mine, it’s hard to be specific about how many tarts the recipe will yield for you.
 I get 14.

-Where can I buy molds for the tarts?
+Where can I buy molds for these little pies?

-You can get the silicone molds here.
+You can purchase the silicone molds here.
 I HIGHLY recommend buying several.
-I use them all the time for many different recipes.
-They are a perfect size and nothing, and I do mean NOTHING sticks to them.
+If you are a baker, you’ll find many uses for them.
+They are a perfect size and nothing, and I do mean NOTHING, sticks to them.